 Truly the new frontier in cancer treatment, T cell immunotherapy utilizes the patient’s own immune system, genetically engineering immune T cells to be more specific and efficient at killing myeloma cancer cells.
 These modified T cells will replicate inside the body, hunting down and killing cancer cells, and are designed with the intention of providing long-term cancer surveillance.

 T cell immunotherapy is showing tremendous promise in leukemia and lymphoma patients in the last five years, in diseases that target the CD19 tumor marker.
-Research in City of Hope’s Cancer Immunotherapeutics Program has yielded a growing portfolio of active clinical trials for targeting new tumor markers and a variety of blood and solid organ cancers, including glioma, lymphoma, childhood neuroblastoma, colorectal, breast and prostate cancers.
+Research in City of Hope’s Cancer Immunotherapeutics Program has yielded a growing portfolio of active clinical trials for targeting new tumor markers and a variety of blood and solid organ cancers, including glioma, lymphoma, and childhood neuroblastoma, colorectal, breast and prostate cancers.
 Additional protocols for lung cancer, ovarian cancer, leukemias and pediatric/neonatal brain tumors are being added.

 In addition, preclinical studies at City of Hope have investigated the optimal multiple myeloma tumor markers to target T cell immunotherapy.
 Based on laboratory studies, the CS-1 protein has been selected as a promising target and the first to advance to clinical trials of T cell immunotherapy for myeloma.
 CS-1 (also known as SLAMF-7) is an ideal target as it is universally expressed on myeloma cells but not on normal cells.
-We plan to open a phase I trial evaluating the safety and tolerability of modified T cells targeting CS-1 in late 2016, for patients with advanced myeloma.
-Meanwhile we continue to study additional myeloma targets for T cell immunotherapy to address the fact that myeloma between patients and even within an individual patient is very heterogeneous, possibly requiring targeting of multiple tumor makers for complete eradication.
+We plan to open a phase 1 trial evaluating the safety and tolerability of modified T cells targeting CS-1 in late 2018, for patients with advanced myeloma.
+Meanwhile, we continue to study additional myeloma targets for T cell immunotherapy to address the fact that myeloma between patients and even within an individual patient is very heterogeneous, possibly requiring targeting of multiple tumor makers for complete eradication.
 City of Hope is one of only a few centers in the U.S. where modified T cells are being used for treatment of advanced myeloma.
 Now we are embarking on the first of a series of planned trials to employ genetically-engineered T cells that recognize and destroy myeloma cells bearing selected tumor markers on their cell surfaces.